IvnGlvn/AdidasSales2020-2021/README.md

-– Created a CTE that will help get the date in a format that can be worked with, and if needed the CTE can be modified for other purposes later.
+– Created a CTE that will help get the date in a format that can be worked with, and if needed the CTE can be modified for other purposes later (if needed).
 ```
 WITH SalesCTE AS (